9Gem: News

-News programming is generally not carried on 9Gem, but it has previously aired Nine News at 7 from August to October 2013.
-The bulletin was launched in response to the launch of Seven News at 7.00 on 7Two.
+News programming is generally not carried on 9Gem, but it previously aired Nine News at 7 from 5 August to 27 October 2013.
+The bulletin was launched in response to the launch of Seven News at 7.00 on 7two.

 On previous occasions, 9Gem aired replays of Nine's Newsbreak that air on the main Nine channel and from 9Go!.